 Evolution of Meiosis

-Our research will mainly focus on the model species (but not only) R. pubera (2n=10) and R. tenuis (2n=4).
-Taking advantage of cutting-edge technologies, we will develop several analyses aiming at the characterization of meiotic recombination rates and the role of meiotic proteins as well as the potential identification of new proteins involved in the evolution of meiotic adaptations observed in these organisms.
-Using holocentric plants as a model to understand how meiotic recombination is regulated at centromeric regions will potentially unveil new strategies to address meiotic recombination issues on monocentric organisms.
+Monocentric organisms show restricted meiotic or even non-meiotic recombination at and near centromeres (cold regions), but the reasons for this remain unclear.
+We therefore aim to better understand how meiotic recombination is regulated in plants with holocentric chromosomes.
+Using cutting-edge technologies, we are performing analyses with the aim of characterizing meiotic recombination rates and identifying the meiotic proteins involved in the evolution of meiotic adaptations in these organisms.
+Using holocentric plants as a model to understand how meiotic recombination is regulated at centromeric regions should unveil new strategies to interfere with recombination in monocentric organisms.

 Holocentric plants engage in an unusual mode of meiotic division called inverted meiosis, characterized by the early segregation of sister chromatids at the end of first meiotic division.
 In the genus Rhynchospora, both chiasmatic (Rynchospora pubera) and achiasmatic (Rynchospora tenuis) inverted meiosis are observed.
 Genes related to cohesion, condensation, and chiasmata may play important roles in the structural changes associated with inverted meiosis, and special focus will be placed on studying the role of these genes.